moutend/character_to_description/README.md

 # CharacterToDescription

-The gem for converting a character into its description.

-This gem converts a character into its description by using the dictionary for NVDA, the screen reader for Windows.
+This gem converts a Japanese character into its description by using the dictionary for NVDA, the screen reader for Windows.
 There are many characters that are pronounced as the same in Japanese so that this gem currently targets to Japanese characters.

-## Quick start
+## Usage

 Install the gem by the following command: